kindelia-archive/Kindelia/README.md

 Instead of a stack-machine with several complex opcodes, Litereum's built-in scripting language is a minimal calculus with a very minimal set of operations.
-Specifically, it has algebraic datatypes (with pattern-matching), 64-bit integers (with 8 binary operations and a comparison), recursive functions, and one side-effective primitive for persistent state.
+Specifically, it has algebraic datatypes (with pattern-matching), 64-bit integers (with 8 binary operations and a comparison primitive), recursive functions, and one side-effective primitive for persistent state.
 And that's all.

 How it works?
 -------------